calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

     - These are called Bayesian methods
     - Naive Bayes classifier is provided as an example model
     - Certain Bayesian methods have independence assumptions which can allow us to compute evidence lift (If you like LOTR you are 69% more likely to have high IQ)

+## Chapter 10: Representing and Mining Text
+- TODO fill me in